 EMILY APTER, Professor of French and Comparative Literature in the Faculty of Arts and Science, was awarded an American Academy in Berlin Fellowship.

-MAUREEN CRAIG, Professor of Psychology in FAS was selected as an Association for Psychological Science Rising Star.
+MAUREEN CRAIG, Professor of Psychology in FAS, and NATALIE BRITO, Assistant Professor of Applied Psychology in Steinhardt, were selected as Association for Psychological Science Rising Stars.

 YACINE ALI-HAÏMOUD, Assistant Professor of Physics in FAS, received the AAS Helen B. Warner Prize for astronomy.